1982 NCAA Division I women's basketball tournament: Regionals and Final Four

-Each regional winner will advance to the Final Four, held March 26 and 28 in Norfolk, Virginia at the Norfolk Scope.
+Each regional winner advanced to the Final Four, held March 26 and 28 in Norfolk, Virginia at the Norfolk Scope.
+Old Dominion University was the host institution.

 Bids by state

 The thirty-two teams came from twenty-one states, plus Washington, D.C.

 California and Tennessee had the most teams with three each.
 Twenty-nine states did not have any teams receiving bids.